i-n-c/conjur-ecs-deploy/README.md

 We welcome contributions of all kinds to this repository.
 For instructions on how to get started and descriptions of our development workflows, please see our [contributing guide](CONTRIBUTING.md).

+## Known Limitations

+- The project requires a power user to deploy the stack.
+Please insure you keep this user's credentials secure.
+- The project does not validate user input.

 ## License

 Copyright (c) 2020 CyberArk Software Ltd. All rights reserved.